Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More

 The biggest question people ask is “how much money to give?” but the truth is that there’s no exact answer here.

-Then try to add a bit of extra for the parents to get a profit.
-Now, actually knowing how much these cost is the tricky part because the organizers don’t make this information public in most cases.
+Then try to add a bit of extra for the parents if you can afford it.
+Now, actually knowing how much these cost is the tricky part because the organizers don’t make this information public.

 We didn’t really kept track of who offered the most money or how much each guest gave us.
 We were there to have fun with family and friends – and that we did.
-That’s what matters the most, so don’t worry too much about this if you are invited to a Romanian Orthodox baptism party.

 Baptism party decorations in Romania